NKS8/Python_challenge/README.md

           PyBank_Challenge: main.py and output text file financial_analysis.txt files are in it.
           Resources: budget_data.csv file in it.

       I am include screenshot as reference as well.
+      Screenshot below includes:
+        1. Instruction and output
+        2. Source code
+        3. Output in the terminal
+        4. budget_data.csv file
+        5. financial_output.txt (output is written and open show in VS code)

 ![Screenshot (9)](https://user-images.githubusercontent.com/67448948/116031856-9005c080-a62c-11eb-8d09-e9f458445b55.png)

  #### Part2: